Dr. Kool‘s

 My talk about fractionation and off-chemistry refrigerant could turn out to be more theoretical than practical.
 In actual use, the refrigerant composition might remain within working limits.
 In other words, the new blended refrigerants may work.

-But, let's go back to 1992 when the "Clean Air" Act became law.
+Let's go back to 1992 when the "Clean Air" Act became law.
 It all started with an unproved theory.
-The ozone layer was in danger, and evidence was offered to prove it.
+The Ozone layer was in danger, and evidence was offered to prove it.

 They went to the North Pole during the winter to gather evidence.
 Since the sun produces ozone, and there is little sunshine, it was no surprise that they found a hole.

 Hey!
-We can talk about theory until doomsday, but reality is this: There's really nothing wrong with the old Freon.
+We can talk about theory until doomsday, but reality is this: There's really nothing wrong with the old Freon—something you might keep in mind at election time.

 Our highly industrialized, consumer driven way of life is entirely dependent on air conditioning and refrigeration.
-At stake is nothing less than our economy, and a major economic threat is from the refrigerant conversion process that is now in progress.
+At stake is nothing less than our economy, and a major economic threat is the cost of the refrigerant conversion process that is now in progress.

 Summary Statement

-By government edict, they are trying to solve a non-existent problem, based on an unproven theory.
-They are using experimental refrigerants which are costly, and will make repairs more expensive.
-The "answer" to this non-existent problem may be harmful to human health; it may not work; and it could bankrupt the nation.
+By government edict, they're trying to solve a non-existent problem, based on an unproven theory.
+They're using refrigerants which are costly, and will make repairs more expensive.
+They're introducing confusion into the AC trade.

 Yours for Continued Koolness,